Disc dog: Disc dog clubs

 Disc dog clubs organize and promote the sport on a local level, and work with national organizations to run events.
 They offer newcomers a way to learn more about the sport, and are a great place for the experienced competitors to give back.
 Disc dog clubs are usually active in local animal charities, helping to raise money and awareness for such groups.
 Disc dog clubs can be found all over the United States, Europe, Asia, Canada and Australia.
 The first club was the Dallas Dog and Disc Club, founded in the mid-1980s by Ron Ellis.

 Dog discs

 It is crucial to use a proper dog disc, as those used for Disc Golf and Ultimate are not intended to be used with dogs.
 When choosing a disc, it should pass at least a small test – it has to be folded in half and regain initial form without damage.

-Dog discs usually vary in size from 18–24cm in diameter and 90–150 grams in weight and are made of plastic, with lighter discs usually being less puncture and scratch resistant.
+Dog discs usually vary in size from 18 to 24 cm in diameter and 90–150 grams in weight and are made of plastic, with lighter discs usually being less puncture and scratch resistant.
 Discs before play always should be checked for deformations and splinters in order not to damage dogs' teeth and mouth and players' hands.

 Some known safe Disc Dog Disc manufacturers: